Linton, Cambridgeshire: History

 The parish includes the deserted village of Barham.

+There are more than 120 listed buildings in Linton, the High Street alone has over 50 of these.
+Since the 1960s the village has expanded and is now a dormitory village of Cambridge.

 Landmarks

-St Mary's Anglican Church is more properly known by its dedication to the Blessed Virgin Mary and is therefore the Parish Church of St Mary-the-Virgin serving the whole ecclesiastical parish of Linton.
+St Mary's Parish Church is more properly known by its dedication to the Blessed Virgin Mary and is therefore the Parish Church of St Mary-the-Virgin serving the whole ecclesiastical parish of Linton.
 It has been established here on the banks of the River Granta for more than 800 years.
 The six bells of St Mary's were renovated in 2005.
 St Mary's bellringers are associated with the Ely Diocesan Association of Church Bell Ringers.

 Linton House (64 High Street) is a Grade II* listed building.
 An L-shaped building, it was originally two houses, the later, built by John Lone dating from about 1690.
 The west doorcase is said to have been reclaimed from Catley Park.

 Linton Zoo is on the southern edge of Linton village.
 At the north side of the parish is Chilford Hall and its vineyards.

 On Rivey Lane at Rivey Hill is Linton Water Tower.
 The River Granta, a chalk stream, runs through the village.
 There are around 200 chalk streams, most of which are in England.The fish Brookes Lamprey has been seen in the River Granta at Leadwell Meadows.

 Linton village is on the Icknield Way Path, 110-mile route from Ivinghoe Beacon in Buckinghamshire to Knettishall Heath in Suffolk.
 The Icknield Way Trail, a route used by walkers, horse riders and off-road cyclists, also passes through the village.

 The author Graham Greene's wife once owned The Queens House in Linton.
 His wife Vivien bought the house in 1947 but sold the house in 1948.
 The house is on High Street, opposite The Crown public house, one of three public houses in the village.

 There is a trading estate at The Grip.